TanStack/query/docs/src/pages/guides/initial-query-data.md

   }
   ```

-- Alternatively if you configure your query observer with a `staleTime` of `1000` ms, for example, the `initialData` you provide will be considered fresh for that same amount of time, as if it was just fetched from your query function.
+- If you configure your query observer with `initialData` and a `staleTime` of `1000` ms, the data will be considered fresh for that same amount of time, as if it was just fetched from your query function.

   ```js
   function Todos() {